NohaElsayedJ/Landing-Page/README.md

 Both `js/app.js` and `css/style.css` were integrated to the `index.html` file to start building out the app's functionality

+Navigation is built dynamically as an unordered list. section which is being viewed while scrolling through the page is declared as active bydisplaying animated circuls around it.

 Comments have been provided to the `js/app.js` file.